-The Municipalité de Baie-James welcomes hunters at the tourist information bureau located at Km 6 (road to James Bay).
+The Municipalité de Baie-James welcomes hunters at the tourist information bureau located at Km 6 (road to Baie-James).
 The bureau is open 24 hours a day, 7 days a week.
 Among the services offered, mention may be made of information concerning the territory and registration of visitors.
 For greater safety, hunters entering the territory via Chibougamau and who take the North Road may also register by telephone at 819 739-4473.

 Hunters in Sector A who do not rely on hotel services must see to their own accommodation.
 For the most comfort, a camper (trailer) is recommended.
-As in past years, the Municipalité de Baie-James will set up parking spaces for hunters in Sector A of Zone 22.
+As in past years, the Société de développement de la Baie-James will set up parking spaces for hunters in Sector A of Zone 22.